Push and Shove (album): Background and development

 While Stefani was promoting The Sweet Escape, the other band members began initial work on a new album without her and planned to complete it after Stefani finished her The Sweet Escape Tour.
 Stefani revealed in March 2008 that the songwriting process for the album had begun, but was being done relatively slow on her end because she was, at the time, pregnant with her second child.
 The band's manager Jim Guerinot announced that the album would be produced by Mark "Spike" Stent, who helped produce and mix Rock Steady.
 However, the sessions stalled as the band suffered from writer's block, and they decided to return to touring.
 Through their website, No Doubt announced their 2009 Summer Tour with opening acts Paramore, The Sounds, Janelle Monáe, Bedouin Soundclash, Katy Perry, Panic! at the Disco, and Matt Costa, all while finishing their upcoming album, which was set for release in 2010.
-As a special promotion for the tour, the band was giving away their entire music catalog as a free digital download with purchase of top tier seating.
+As a special promotion for the tour, the band was giving away their entire music catalog as a free digital download with purchase of top-tier seating.

 Recording

 When the band finally began to slowly write songs, they became anxious to start recording them.
 The group entered the studio in May 2010 to begin recording Push and Shove, and Stefani stated publicly that she wanted to complete the project by the end of the year.
 On January 4, 2011, Tom Dumont posted on the band's official website that they had spent most of 2010 writing and making demos, and that the "real" recording sessions had begun that same day.
-The band's process was very informal, with Stefani jokingly describing it as "a series of accidents and mistakes."
+The process was very informal, with Stefani jokingly describing it as "a series of accidents and mistakes."
+The band embraced their usual ska influences, while also drawing inspiration from British new wave acts such as Depeche Mode, the Cure and OMD.